rainbowdashlabs/reputation-bot/docs/hosting.md

 ## Managing

-The bot supports simple commands for users listed as bot owners.
-They can be executed by mentioning the bot and adding the command
+The bot can be managed by commands located under the bot slash command, which will be only available on the bot guild defined in the config file.

-- `upgrade` -> Upgrade the bot on the latest stable version
+- `upgrade` -> Upgrade the bot on the latest stable version (Not supported when using docker)
 - `restart` -> Restarts the bot process
 - `shutdown` -> Stops the bot and ends the loop.
 - `stats` -> Shows stats about bot usage